jbhopkins/bioxtasraw/docs/source/tutorial/s3_autocenter.rst

 #.
 If necessary (such as if the autocentering routine fails), all of the calibration
     values can be adjusted manually.
 The beam center can either be typed into the appropriate boxes, or the red arrows can be used to nudge it by "Steps" pixels in any direction.
-The crosshares can be used to pick the beam center position by hand, good for getting a rough alignment.
+The crosshairs can be used to pick the beam center position by hand, good for getting a rough alignment.
 The other parameters can be typed into their appropriate boxes.
 Manual centering is an iterative process: